-All books are available at the UCF bookstore, but are usually significantly cheaper either used or as ebooks through the publisher or Amazon.
+All books are available at the UCF Bookstore, but are usually significantly cheaper either used or as e-books through the publisher or online (Amazon, Abebooks, etc).
 In addition, some are available through open access or archival providers as noted below.
+Additional readings will posted on our course Canvas site.